OfficeDev/script-lab-2017/README.md

 <a id="report-bug"></a>
 ## Report a bug
 To report a bug, [create a new issue](https://github.com/OfficeDev/script-lab/issues/new).
-Please provide as much detail as you can -- the operating system, the Office build number, which browser the error occurred in (if using Office Online).
+Please provide as much detail as you can: tell us the operating system, the Office build number, and your browser (if you're using Office Online).

-It can also help us search the logs if you provide the Script Lab user ID (a generated unique ID, which is created per-device, and stays assigned to you until you clear your browser cache).
-You can find this ID under the "about" section in the editor:
+It can also help to provide your Script Lab User ID (we generate it randomly for each device and it stays assigned to you until you clear your browser cache).
+You can find this ID under the **About** section in the editor view:

 ![About -> User ID](.github/images/screenshot-about-user-id.jpg)

-If it's more of a question than an issue, please ask the question on <https://stackoverflow.com> instead, tagging it with `office-js` and `scriptlab`.
+If you have a question, ask it on <https://stackoverflow.com> instead.
+Tag your questions with `office-js` and `scriptlab`.

 <a id="contribute"></a>